Mobile Automation using Selendroid (Part-I):

 Support for iOS based application | No | Yes |

-Environmental Requirement | For Android – Mac, Linux, Windows(any version) | For iOS – Mac OSX 107.
-For Android – Windows 7+, Linux, Mac OSX 107. |
+Environmental Requirement | For Android – Mac, Linux, Windows (any version) | For iOS – Mac OSX 107 For Android – Windows 7+, Linux, Mac OSX 107 |

 Pre-requisites:

-- Selenium jar files are to be downloaded.
-You can download the same from here as well
+- Download Selenium jar files from here

-- TestNG jars are already downloaded
+- Make sure TestNG jars are downloaded

-- Selendroid jar files are to be downloaded.
-You can also download the same from here
+- Download Selendroid jar files from here

 Environmental Setup